ZhouSunLab-Workshops/MODeepHRD/README.md

 ### Mutation：
     1.Download the somatic mutation files from TCGA,and construct mutation matrix.
     2.Select the genes of all mutation types as the features of the matrix, if the gene mutation in the patient is recorded as 1, otherwise it is recorded as 0.
+### Data augmentation
+If you want to get the Methylation or Expression by Generator please run `./datasets/augmentation.py`.
 ### key code
 <pre><code>
     #Remove columns with missing values greater than 20%